darraricks-gmail/splitter/README.md

 - html_report_pkg:   used for github pages publish, it contains index.html that points to the report.html

-- ingestion_io:    shared volume directory the agent,targets and test container share
+- ingestion_io:    io volume directory the agent, targets and test containers share

-- ingestion_io/input_files:     contains all test input files used in test set, visible to agent and test container
+- ingestion_io/input_files:     contains all test input files used in test set it is visible to agent and test container

-- ingestion_io/output_split_data:  updated as each target receives split file data, it is mapped to each target's container event.log, the test container empties the event.logs at the beginning of each test and the targets write new file data
+- ingestion_io/output_split_data:  updated as each target receives split file data, it is mapped to each target's container events.log, the test container empties the events.logs at the beginning of each test and the targets write new file data

-- ingestion_io/input_monitor_file_path.json:  updated by tests to specify the input file that the agent reads from
+- ingestion_io/input_monitor_file_path.json:  updated by tests to specify the input file the agent reads from

 - test_artifacts/   all test artifacts for tests run

-- tests/ :  Dockerfile for test container and all related pytest code
+- tests/ :  Dockerfile for test container and all related python test code and configuration files

 - docker-compose.yml

    The agent application sends only one specified file at a time each time node ./app.js ./ is executed.
-In order to run multiple test scenarios in a test run the test harness is setup to drive the agent application by updating the input file configuration the agent app reads (./app/agent/inputs.json).
+In order to run multiple test scenarios in a test run the test harness is setup to drive the agent application by updating the input file configuration the agent app reads from(./app/agent/inputs.json).
 This is done from the test container by updating the input_monitor_file_path.json file stored on the shared docker volume bound to the agents input.json file

  Test Setup steps:
    1. Update the input file configuration the agent app reads from ./app/agent/inputs.json.
 This is done from the test container by updating the input_monitor_file_path.json file stored on the shared docker volume
-   2. Run the node command for the agent to initialize file processing, this is done by binding the test containers docker daemon socket to the host docker daemon to send command directly in agent's container
+   2. Run the node command for the agent to initialize file processing, this is done by binding the test container's docker daemon socket to the local machine host docker daemon to send the node command directly in agent's container
-   3. Monitors shared volume ingestion_io/output_split_data/target*/event.log files until data is no longer being added to them
+   3. Monitors shared volume ingestion_io/output_split_data/target*/events.log files until data is no longer being added to logs
    4. Event log data verificaton ( explained in the following Test Cases section)